 How does it work?

-- Caller calls into the tip line and is answered by a trained personnel who will receive the information, process it and pass it to the appropriate agency
+- Tipster calls into the tip line and is answered by a trained personnel who will receive the information, process it and pass it to the appropriate agency

 - Crime Stoppers will relay the information to the appropriate police agency

 - The caller can call back using their identification number to provide additional information and to see if they are eligible for a reward

 - If the local board approves a reward

 - Once a reward is approved, a discreet drop off location is arranged for the tipster

 * Depending on the complexity of the case it could take a long time before a reward is authorized.
 Tipsters can call in or check out their online tip for updates

 What kind of crimes can I call Crime Stoppers for?